Philip Hollobone - Conservative Candidate for Kettering Constituency

 Philip first fought Kettering for the Conservatives in 2001.
 He has served at various times as a school governor, an election agent, a member of a local Community Health Council, chairman of a police-public liaison committee, a meals-on-wheels volunteer for Age Concern and the WRVS, a committee member of Northamptonshire's Campaign to Protect Rural England, a volunteer advisor at Kettering's Citizen Advice Bureau and secretary of STOP, a non-party political campaign group opposed to the over-development of Northamptonshire.

-Philip lives in Kettering and currently also serves as Borough Councillor for the residents of the Ise Lodge Ward on Kettering Borough Council having previously been the Borough Councillor for the rural Buccleuch Ward and then Pipers Hill Ward.
+Philip lives in Kettering and has also served as Borough Councillor for the residents of the Ise Lodge Ward on Kettering Borough Council having previously been the Borough Councillor for the rural Buccleuch Ward and then Pipers Hill Ward.
 Philip has previously been a member of the band of church bell ringers at Kettering Parish Church, and has rung at church towers throughout the Kettering area.

 Philip is President of the Kettering Branch of the Royal British Legion, a member of the Kettering Book Society and the Kettering and Desborough civic societies, and has been an occasional player for Kettering Rugby Football Club.
 He is also a Trustee of Solve It, the Kettering-based solvent abuse charity and the Jeanette Crizzle Trust, which is campaigning for improved rates of organ donation.